'Coding Is Not Fun, It's Technically and Ethically Complex'

 If that happens to you, tell them it's like comparing a brain surgeon operating with a laser scalpel to a low-level manager using a laser pointer for a presentation.

-because it is fun (Score:3)
+because it is fun (Score:4, Insightful)

 If programming isn't fun for you, then something's wrong.
 Maybe you have a manager who completely stifles you, or maybe you only glue together libraries other people wrote.
 I can see how that wouldn't be much fun.
 Or maybe you have a manager who writes code, gives it to you, and says, "here, debug this."
 That would be hell.
 Either way, if your job is programming change stuff around until you can really see what is so much fun about it, otherwise you're in for a miserable career.